serviceprototypinglab/dcc/performance_evaluation/README.md

 This containerised consensus implementation will merge multiple branches of an input dataset that is implemented as a distributed Git repository into a ground truth branch.
 The input branches could represent independent observations, not directly suitable for follow-up decision making, whereas the ground truth would allow for simplified follow-up activities as part of a larger data-centric acquisition and decision pipeline.

+Of primary interest is the performance of the implementation.
+The subdirectory `generator` is dedicated to that but requires the container image to be available at first.

 ## Instructions ##

 #### Pre-requisites ####